larskii12/mobile-computing/README.md

 activity_filter_adjustment.xml
 - This file is for the UI of the filter adjustment activity.

-activity_focus_mode_main.xml
-- This file is for the UI of the focus mode main activity, telling users what this mode is about.

 activity_focus_mode_notification.xml
 - This file is for the UI of the focus mode notification activity, telling users to stay focused.